Croatia to purchase upgraded Israeli fighter jets

-ZAGREB, Croatia (AP) — Croatia will purchase upgraded Israeli F-16 fighter aircraft as it seeks to bolster its defenses amid Russia's arming of neighboring Serbia.
+ZAGREB, Croatia (AP) — Croatia said Wednesday it will purchase upgraded Israeli F-16 fighter aircraft as it seeks to bolster its defenses amid Russia's arming of neighboring Serbia.

-Croatia's Defense Council has accepted an Israeli offer that will replace Croatia's aging MiG-21 fighters.

 Once formally approved by the government, it will be Croatia's largest single military deal since it split from Serb-led Yugoslavia in the bloody 1991-95 war.

+Croatia's Defense Council accepted an Israeli offer that will replace the country's aging MiG-21 fighters.

-The military experts did not specify details of the deal, but previous reports have said it involves 12 used F-16 aircraft worth some $500 million that were heavily modified with Israeli-made avionics.
+The military experts did not specify details of the deal, but previous reports have said it involves 12 used F-16 aircraft worth some $500 million that have been heavily modified with Israeli-made avionics.

+Sweden's manufacturer Saab had offered a squadron of new Gripen fighters, but the package was reportedly estimated at some $700 million.

+"If Croatia was a richer country, and if our economy was stronger, maybe we could have picked a more expensive offer," Croatian Prime Minister Andrej Plenkovic said.
+"But, based on the parameters presented to us by our expert team, we believe that we have made a responsible decision which will meet all the needs of the Croatian air force in the next 30 years."

 NATO member Croatia faces a mini arms race with Russian ally Serbia, which recently received six used Russian MiG-29 fighter jets.